 Only certain types of waste may be thrown into each bin:

-- Yellow Bins (along „yellow bags“): Light-weight packaging, i.e. all packaging which are not made of glass or paper (for example aluminum foil, plastic bags, tins, yoghurt cups, juice and milk cartons/Tetra-packs, plastic bottles, coffee packs)
+- Yellow Bins (also „yellow bags“ or „Grüner-Punkt-Müll“): Light-weight packaging, i.e. all packaging which are not made of glass or paper (for example aluminum foil, plastic bags, tins, yoghurt cups, Tetra-packs in which juice and milk are sold, plastic bottles and coffee packs)

 - Green or Blue Bins: Paper waste and cardboard (for example, paper bags, newspapers, catalogs, writing paper, cartons, cigarette packs).
-Very old/stained paper ought to be put in the residual waste bin and juice and milk cartons/Tetra-packs in the yellow sack/bin.
+Please note: Very old/stained paper, e.g. paper packages of groceries, ought to be put in the residual waste bin and Tetra-packs (in which juice and milk are sold) belong in the yellow sack or bin.

-- Black or Gray Bins: residual waste or household waste and all other types of waste that cannot be recycled (for example, porcelain, hygiene articles, dirty packaging, shoes, household items, vacuum cleaner bags, diapers, cigarette butts, window glasses).
+- Black or Gray Bins: residual waste or household waste and all other types of waste that cannot be recycled (for example, porcelain, hygiene articles, dirty packaging, damaged shoes or utensil, vacuum cleaner bags, diapers, cigarette butts, window glasses).

-- Bio waste or Brown Bin: compostable kitchen and garden waste (e.g. coffee and tea dregs, fruit and vegetables remains, eggshells, leaves).
-Here you will find a bilingual information sheet as PDF.
+- Bio Waste or Brown Bin: compostable kitchen and garden waste (e.g. coffee and tea dregs, fruit and vegetables remains, eggshells, leaves).

-Here you can find more information about various waste bins and containers.
+On fluechtlingshilfe-dahlem.com, you can find out more about various waste bins and containers.